The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 What happens if I miss a dose?

-Since pentazocine is used when needed and given by a healthcare professional, you are not likely to miss a dose.
+If pentazocine is given by a healthcare professional, you are not likely to miss a dose.

 What happens if I overdose?

 What should I avoid while using Talwin?

 Pentazocine may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how this medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Talwin side effects